farawaystar/Solana-Apps/README.md

 some of my apps on Solana (newest-oldest)

 ### 06. Unsafe Rust Guide - a practical guide to understanding unsafe rust coding
-[unsafe-rust-guide](https://github.com/farawaystar/unsafe_rust_guide) : a practical guide to understanding unsafe rust coding, explained with scenarios and examples
+[unsafe-rust-guide](https://github.com/farawaystar/unsafe_rust_guide) : explained with scenarios and examples

 ---